Wu Yufan

-Wu Yufan (吴宇帆; born 3 November 1994) is a Chinese footballer currently playing as a forward for Kunshan.
+Wu Yufan (吴宇帆; born 3 November 1994) is a Chinese footballer who plays as a forward.

 Club career

 Wu Yufan would play for the Hebei China Fortune reserve team before leaving to join third tier club Qingdao Jonoon in the 2017 China League Two campaign.
 After a season he moved to third tier club Suzhou Dongwu on 9 March 2018 and was part of the team that gained promotion to the second tier at the end of the 2019 China League Two campaign.
 On 22 July 2020 he would join second tier club Kunshan.
 He would go on to establish himself as regular within the team and was part of the squad that won the division and promotion to the top tier at the end of the 2022 China League One campaign.